buddhagrg/portfolio/src/content/blog/using-dynamic-import-in-react/index.md

 <br>

 ## Route level splitting
 The need for route level splitting comes when we have really big apps.
-It feels unpleasant to force the users to download the entire app just to see specific routes.
-Like, if the user wants to see the homepage, then it's unnecessary to download the admin route or any other irrelevant routes, isn't it?
+If the user wants to see the homepage, then it's unnecessary to download the admin route or any other irrelevant routes, isn't it?
 This is where route level splitting shines.

-[React Router](https://reactrouter.com/) is one of the most popular routing libraries used in react apps.
+[React Router](https://reactrouter.com/) is one of the most popular routing libraries used in most of the react apps.
 Route level splitting can be done from React Router as follows.

 ```jsx
 import React, { Suspense, lazy } from 'react';